"*" indicates required fields

 Argentine President Alberto Angel Fernandez appears on a screen as he addresses the 15th BRICS Summit, in Johannesburg, South Africa, August 24.
 (Kim Ludbrook/Pool via AP)

-On May 4, AGSIW hosted a discussion on the normalization of ties between Syria and the Arab world.
+On March 17, AGSIW hosted a discussion on strategic relations between the countries of the Gulf and Asia.

 View All